Audio Driver

 TDL_AUDIO_FRAME_FORMAT_E format);

-This interface is used to stop the current audio playback, turn off the audio output, and put the device into a mute state.
+Stop the current audio playback, turn off the audio output, and mute the device.

 /**